Isachenko/Hangman/README.md

-# Hangman Hirad Changing it
+# Hangman
+Back to normal